The Kickstart.

 ask first.

-A short, fixed-scope intervention that gets a leadership and delivery team to the same answer to the same questions: what are we building, who is it for, and what does success look like in the next 90 days.
-When those answers diverge, even slightly, delivery slows and decisions stack up.
+- A short, fixed-scope intervention that gets the leadership and delivery team to the same answer on the basics: what are we actually building, who is it for, and what has to be true in 90 days for this to count as working.
+When those answers don't match, even a little, delivery slows and decisions stack up.

-Not with another planning workshop.
-A stalled programme is usually a symptom of unresolved decisions about scope, data or priorities.
-The Kickstart surfaces those decisions, forces resolution, and produces a single version of the truth the team can deliver from.
+- Not with another planning workshop.
+A stalled programme is usually a sign of unsettled decisions about scope, data or priorities.
+The Kickstart surfaces those, gets them resolved, and leaves the team with one version of the work to deliver from.

-Signs you need one: meetings go in circles, the plan keeps shifting, the team is busy but nothing decisive ships, or a board review revealed the story isn't clear.
-The Kickstart is built for exactly this moment.
+- When meetings go in circles, the plan keeps moving, the team is busy but nothing decisive ships, or a board review made it obvious the story isn't tight.
+The Kickstart is built for exactly that moment.

-Over 5 to 10 days: structured diagnostic sessions with the people who own and run the work, a pressure-test of the current plan, and one output.
-A clear, agreed direction the team can deliver from.
-No lengthy report.
+- Over five to ten days: structured sessions with the people who own and run the work, a stress-test of the current plan, and one output: a clear, agreed direction the team can deliver from.
+No long report.
 A decision.

-How is the Kickstart different from a strategy offsite?
+- How is this different from a strategy offsite?

-An offsite produces alignment in the room that dissolves within a week.
-The Kickstart produces decisions, not just discussion, identifies the specific misalignments slowing the team, and leaves a working document, not a highlight reel.
+- An offsite produces alignment in the room that fades within a week.
+The Kickstart produces decisions, not just discussion, names the specific things slowing the team, and leaves a working document, not a highlight reel.

-The Kickstart runs 5 to 10 days.
-The right length depends on the size of the team and how deep the misalignment goes.
-I scope it in the first call.
+- Five to ten days.
+The right length depends on the size of the team and how deep the disagreement runs.
+I scope it on the first call.